Shopify/shopify_app/README.md

 $ rails generate shopify_app:add_marketing_activity_extension
 ```

 This will create a controller with the endpoints required to build a [marketing activities extension](https://help.shopify.com/en/api/embedded-apps/app-extensions/shopify-admin/marketing-activities).
-The extension will be generated with a base url at `/marketing_activities`, which should also be configured in partners.
+The extension will be generated with a base URL at `/marketing_activities`, which should also be configured in partners.

 ### Controllers, Routes and Views